guillaumewuip/freeboxApi_node/README.md

 ```

 You could also pass params.
-For example if you want to specifiy the address of the box, or if you alre  dy have an app_token for your app.
+For example if you want to specifiy the address of the box, or if you alredy have an app_token for your app.

 ```
 freebox.connect({